goenning/goenning/_posts/2016/2016-06-09-using-docker-to-make-oss-contribution-easier.md

 ### Try it yourself

 Let's dig into an example using [miniprofiler-pg](https://github.com/goenning/miniprofiler-pg), a library that monkey-patches all postgres commands that are issued by the application and provide helpful information to [miniprofiler](https://github.com/MiniProfiler/node).
-It's a small package, so I ended up with a small test suite, but it's good example on how to setup everything.
+It's a small package, so I ended up with a small test suite, but it's good example on how to set up everything.

 Before running the following commands, make sure Docker is installed you can run commands like `docker ps`.